Cu-Locus: Curly Coat in Dogs

 Wavy Curly Dog Cooat Irish Water Spaniel standing

-The Cu2 allele also occurs in some other breeds like Lagotto Romagnolo, Bichon Frisé, Irish Terrier, Chesapeake Bay Retriever, Mudi, Spanish Water Dog, Kuvasz or Poodle.
-Please note that not all companies test for both variants!
+The Cu2 allele also occurs in some other breeds like Lagotto Romagnolo, Bichon Frisé, Irish Terrier, Chesapeake Bay Retriever, Mudi, Spanish Water Dog, Kuvasz, or Poodle.

 All combinations of mutant alleles (Cu1/Cu1, Cu1/Cu2, Cu2/Cu2) cause a curly coat.
-And there even seem to be some dogs that have recombined haplotype with the Cu1 and Cu2 mutation on the same chromosome[2].
+And there even seem to be some dogs that have compound haplotype with both theCu1 and Cu2 mutation on the same chromosome[2].

-But there’s a downside… There is some evidence that the Cu2 allele might be a genetic risk factor predisposing affected for some forms of follicular dysplasia.
+But there’s a downside… There is some evidence that the Cu2 allele might be a genetic risk factor predisposing affected dogs for some forms of follicular dysplasia.

-Curly hair due to Cu2 seems not to be anchored as tightly in the skin as curls caused by Cu1.
-Some owners of dogs with Cu2/- report that hair shafts on their dogs break more easily when exposed to mechanical friction, can be plucked quite easily or that their dogs suffer from symmetrical hair loss.
+Some owners of dogs with Cu2 report that hair shafts on their dogs break more easily when exposed to mechanical friction, can be plucked quite easily or that their dogs suffer from symmetrical hair loss.

 Cu1 Cu2 > N